hanishkvc/prgs-rustland-libs-tokensk/README.rst

   * meprefix( what else (what (no (no (nooo   not again) ) ) whats happening) )

-It provides methods for trimming the string, getting 1 token at a time or all tokens in 1 shot, getting 1st or last char, split once wrt a given delimiter, peel a bracket wrt its prefix name and members, ...
+It provides methods for trimming the string, getting 1 token at a time or all tokens in 1 shot, getting 1st or Nth or last char, split once or n-times wrt a given delimiter, peel a bracket wrt its prefix name and members, ...

 Usage